 Business Case Competition: Students participate by presenting business cases either in a competitive setting as part of the business competition or a noncompetitive forum.

 Undergraduates receive a copy of the business case from the IUP Department of Management.
-Contact Dr. Joseph Rosendale (email@example.com) or Dr. Micki Hyde (firstname.lastname@example.org).
+Contact Joette Wisnieski (firstname.lastname@example.org).

 Undergraduates engage in primary and secondary research to create and present their own business cases.
-Contact Dr. Joseph Rosendale (email@example.com) or Dr. Micki Hyde (firstname.lastname@example.org).
+Contact Joette Wisnieski (email@example.com).

-Performance (Musical/Creative): Undergraduate students may participate in the conference with visual art installations, literary readings, or musical performances.
+Performance (Musical/Creative): Undergraduate students may participate in the conference with literary readings, musical performances, or dance performances.
 Performances may be 20 minutes in length, including questions.
+Contact Laura Ferguson (firstname.lastname@example.org).

 Juried Art Exhibit: Undergraduate and graduate students interested in participating in the art exhibit can submit their work for review via our submission system.
 Initial review is handled by faculty from the Art and Design Department